 We eat more than our fair share of air fryer fried chicken, but I wanted something different.
 Boy, oh boy, were these a hit.
 I am kind of mad at myself for not making leg quarters much sooner.

 Let’s talk barbecue sauce for a second.
 I used Head Country, but you can actually use any sauce that you want.
 If you have a homemade sauce, go for it!

-The key is not adding the sauce until the last few minutes of cooking.
+The key is not adding sauce to your 1 4 chicken until the last few minutes of cooking.
 Otherwise, you will have charred sauce and raw chicken.
 And that is no good for anyone.

 Chicken quarters are dark meat.
 They are made of the drumstick and the thigh, which are both dark.
 White meat typically comes from the breast and wings.

 Because the chicken is dark meat, it’s going to be a lot more juicy and tender than white meat is.
 That is why these leg quarters turn out so amazing every time.

 Yes, you can but you need to be careful in doing so or it could affect how your food turns out.
 It’s important not to allow any foil to touch the heating element of the air fryer, which is usually located at the top.
 This can cause a fire.

 When adding foil, add it to the bottom of the basket.
 It needs to fit the space well and not have any overhang.
 Adding food on top of the tin foil will prevent it from flying around inside of the air fryer as it’s cooking.
 You are going to love how easy it is to clean up!